 For more information or if you have any difficulty booking please email firstname.lastname@example.org or call me on 07840258550.
 To hear about new class dates sign up to the Breadinfife newsletter

 Our classes started nine years ago with groups of friends then expanded out to friends of friends mostly living nearby.
 Now we are happily welcoming people from across Scotland and beyond.

-Involvement with the food movement in Fife has helped me to make many contacts across Scotland who have taught me so much and given support and technical help to make our bread classes better.
+Involvement with the food movement in Fife and Edinburgh has helped me to make many contacts across Scotland who have taught me so much and given support and technical help to make our bread classes better.
 However, throughout we have kept things simple, no dough hooks, retarding cabinets, special bread ovens, proving ovens or any other specialised equipment and no unusual ingredients.
 The emphasis is to show how easy, cheap and accessible home made bread is.

 Adding interesting flavours can have a technical aspect but often has no more impact on a loaf than the icing on a cake so with classes we are not so concerned with making gruyere and pecan white loaves, rather with making a good plain white loaf.

 We are out to learn the look and feel of dough at each stage, and to recognise when the dough is ready to move from one stage to the next.
-Once you have that everything is possible.
+Once you have mastered that then everything is possible.

 email me your comments and suggestions or use Tripadvisor / Facebook to add your views and see what others thought of baking classes at Breadinfife ;>)